-- The 0x1000007e BSoD error is caused by a severely outdated Silverlight version, system file corruption, or by interference from a third-party service.
+- The 0x1000007e BSoD error is caused by a severely outdated Silverlight version, or by system file corruption.

 Getting an error message immediately after starting your Windows 10 computer is not an uncommon occurrence.